-Jane Addams (1860–1935) can be labeled the first woman “public philosopher” in United States history.
+Jane Addams (1860–1935) was an activist, community organizer, international peace advocate and a social philosopher in the United States during the late 19th century and early 20th century.
 The dynamics of canon formation, however, resulted in her philosophical work being largely ignored until the 1990s.
 Addams is best known for her pioneering work in the social settlement movement—the radical arm of the progressive movement whose adherents so embraced the ideals of progressivism that they chose to live as neighbors in oppressed communities to learn from and help the marginalized members of society.
 Although her activism and accomplishments were widely lauded by her contemporaries, Addams’ work was mapped onto conventional gender understandings: male philosophers such as John Dewey, William James, and George Herbert Mead were regarded as providing original progressive thought while Addams was seen as brilliantly administering their theories.
 Recent work by feminist philosophers and historians has revealed that Addams was far more than a competent technician.
 Her dozen published books and over 500 articles display a robust intellectual interplay between experience and reflection in the American pragmatist tradition.
 The near half-century that she lived and worked as the leader of the Chicago social settlement, Hull House, gave her an opportunity to bring her commitment to social improvement, feminism, diversity, and peace to direct action.
 These experiences provided the foundation for an engaging philosophical perspective.
 Addams viewed her settlement work as a grand epistemological endeavor but in the process she also never forgot the humanity of her neighbors.
 Addams was indeed a public philosopher—one who was not afraid to get her hands dirty.

 Addams’ philosophy combined feminist sensibilities with an unwavering commitment to social improvement through cooperative efforts.
 Although she sympathized with feminists, socialists, and pacifists, Addams refused to be labeled.
 This refusal was pragmatic rather than ideological.
 Addams’ commitment to social cohesion and cooperation prompted her to eschew what she perceived as divisive distinctions.
 Active democratic social progress was so essential to Addams that she did not want to alienate any group of people from the conversation or from the participation necessary for effective inclusive deliberation.
 Addams carefully varied her rhetorical approach to engage a variety of constituencies, which makes the identification of her social philosophy challenging.
 Accordingly, Addams did not intend to engage in philosophical narratives removed from social improvement, but neither did she intend to pursue social activism without theorizing about the wider implications of her work.
 In this respect, through her integration of theory and action, Addams carried pragmatism to its logical conclusion, developing an applied philosophy immersed in social action.
 Thus Addams’ writing is replete with examples from her Hull House experience addressing atypical topics for philosophic discourse such as garbage collection, immigrant folk stories, and prostitution.
 For those steeped in traditional philosophy, it is easy to dismiss Addams’ writings as non-philosophical if the full sweep of her projects and subsequent analysis is not considered.
 For those who persevere, Addams offers a rich social and political philosophy built on respect and understanding that is refreshing in its faith in the potential for collective progress.